syncfusion-content/javascript-docs/js/OlapChart/Getting-Started.md

 In the following example, the **OLAP Chart** component displays the customer count over different fiscal years against various geographical locations.
 This helps you to analyze the summarized data over different fiscal years.

-{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img3.png" Caption="Fiscal year vs Geographical locations"%}
+{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img3.png" %}

 Open Visual Studio and create a new project by clicking **New Project**.
 Select the **Web** category, select the **ASP.NET Empty Web Application** template, and then click **OK**.
 The following screen shot displays the Project Creation Wizard:

-{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img4.png" Caption="Project Creation Wizard"%}
+{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img4.png" %}

 ##Create HTML Page

 To create a new web form in the application, right-click on the project and select **Add**.
 The following screen shot shows the Add New Item Wizard.

-{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img5.png" Caption="Add New Item Wizard"%}
+{% include image.html url="/js/OlapChart/Getting-Started_images/Getting-Started_img5.png" %}

 Click **New Item** and select **HTML Page** from the listed templates.
 Name the page as **default.html** and click **OK**.